SC Bern

 Schlittschuh Club Bern (Ice-skating Club Bern in English) is a professional ice hockey team based in Bern, Switzerland.
-They play in the National League (NL), the top tier of the Swiss hockey league system.
+The team competes in the National League (NL), the highest league in Switzerland.
 For the 18th year in a row, the club is the most attended ice hockey team in Europe for the 2018–19 regular season, averaging 16,290 spectators.

 They are traditional rivals with HC Fribourg-Gottéron, EHC Biel, and the SCL Tigers.

 History

 SC Bern versus SCL Tigers in an outdoor game 14 January 2007.

 The ice hockey section of the Bern Sports Club, which was established on 3 November 1930, officially began playing on 1 January 1931.